Why You Should Start Your Day With High Caffeine Tea Instead of Coffee

 Oolong tea is a close second to black tea in terms of strong flavor.
 That's because it is semi-oxidized, which allows the leaves to develop deep flavors.
 Oolong tea is a Chinese favorite and can be brewed extra strong for people who like sharp tastes.
 Oolong teas can also be fruity and floral with bold flavor profiles that form a happy medium between white tea and black tea.

 A cup of green tea is the middle option when it comes to high caffeine and milder flavor.
-A type of green tea like Formosa Gunpowder offers a sharp taste similar to coffee with herbaceous notes that round out the flavor.
+A type of green tea like Nepalese Green Tea offers a sharp taste similar to coffee with herbaceous notes that round out the flavor.
 There are also milder green tea flavors that still boast strong amounts of caffeine.
-Japanese green teas such as Sencha Fuji and Genmaicha offer vegetal flavors that trend toward floral, roasted and earthy.
-Green teas are also packed with healthy antioxidants like catechins and polyphenols that ofer health benefits from lower blood pressure to improved central nervous system function and weight loss (1)(2).
+Japanese green teas such as Sencha and Genmaicha offer vegetal flavors that trend toward floral, roasted and earthy.
+Green teas are also packed with healthy antioxidants like catechins and polyphenols that offer health benefits from lower blood pressure to improved central nervous system function and weight loss (1)(2).

 In general white tea is the most delicate with sweet, floral flavors.
 It is also the least caffeinated.
 White tea is an ideal option for individuals who have a sensitivity to caffeine or want a mild pick me-up.